 This is a fully accredited post-graduate degree offered through the Queensland Conservatorium Griffith University, open to musicians who successfully meet both ANAM and Griffith University’s entry requirements.
 This 18-month program is delivered at ANAM in South Melbourne, in partnership with Griffith University, and provides an intensive instrumental training program, focusing on solo, chamber and ensemble/orchestral training and performance, underpinned by research/reflective study.

-On completion of the ANAM / Griffith University Master of Music (Research) degree, musicians:
+On completion of the ANAM / Griffith University Master of Music (Research) degree, students:

-To be eligible for the award of Master of Music (Research), musicians must undertake the six key areas of the ANAM Professional Performance Program (as listed on the previous page), and acquire 120 credit points from Griffith University in the subjects specified below:
+To be eligible for the award of Master of Music (Research), students must undertake the key areas of the ANAM Professional Performance Program and acquire 120 credit points from Griffith University in the subjects specified below:

-*NB: Musicians can accelerate their degree by completing 7179QCM_P2 Music Production and Presentation in the Griffith University Summer Semester.
+*NB: Students can accelerate their degree by completing 7179QCM_P2 Music Production and Presentation in the Griffith University Summer Semester.